 We would, however, seek your approval for us to take photos and/or videos of you and your work in order to promote the event in the future.
 If you're really, really nice it would be great to have a copy of your game and permission to use it for promotional purposes too.
 If we asked really nicely, could you include the Game Jam logo in your titles?

 The staff (and I'm sure, visiting professionals) will be more than happy to help you in your endeavours.

 Portsmouth Gamejam >>

-The next Portsmouth event is expected to run June 12th to 16th 2017 - hosted by University of Portsmouth, Eldon Building [PO1 2DJ]
+The next Portsmouth event will run June 12th to 16th 2017 - hosted by University of Portsmouth, Eldon Building [PO1 2DJ]

 Winners For 2018 (Will Appear Here)

 Winners For 2016

 The themes were Canadian Masterchef (a list of episode names), Water Jousting and Sickle Cell Anaemia